berndwaibel/HomeAssistantOpenDTU/README.md

   * Home Assistant Integration REST API: https://www.home-assistant.io/integrations/rest/
   * Home Assistant Device Classes: https://www.home-assistant.io/integrations/sensor#device-class
   * Debug Tool for JSON data: https://jsonpath.com/

+## Update notes
+The following updates are done:
+ * v25.2.3: From version v23.6.28 to v25.2.3 the OpenDTU API changed:
+    * The AC/DC/INV values for the inverters are now requested per serial number.
+    * There are some new values, but not much relevant.
+    * The big opendtu.yml file has been splitted into smaller files, and the whole directory is included.
+    * The firmware image need to be upgraded, please see the update notes in OpenDTU.

 # About me
 My daily work is as an IT architect in different software projects, mainly programming with Java.